willbarkoff/EasyDonate/README.md

 ---

-This repository is split into 3 sections
+This repository is split into 2 sections
-- [`donorfide-client`](./donorfide-client) holds the code related to the React client for Donorfide.
-- [`donorfide-server`](./donorfide-server) holds the code related to the Go server for Donorfide.
+- [`donorfide`](./donorfide) holds the code related to the donorfide server and the donorfide client.
-- [`donorfide-site`](./donorfide-site) holds the code related to the Jekyll site at donorfide.org.
+- [`docs`](./docs) holds the code related to the Jekyll site at donorfide.org.